balderdashy/sails-docs/reference/waterline/queries/decrypt.md

 # .decrypt()

-Decrypt records returned for this particular query which were [encrypted at rest](TODO).
+Decrypt any auto-encrypted attributes in the records returned for this particular query.

 ```usage